IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - [ ] another clue for ring of mind shielding besides the missing treasure - an imprint of the ring's runes? crushed into mud on a guardian skull, wood of a crate?
 - [ ] Owl is holding the other side of the spies blood diary

+# Monsters
+- Avizallo Cleric
+- Sahuagin, Sahuagin zombie
+	- drowned zombie stat blocks - bluerot
+- Guardians: firebird stats, do radiant dmg
+- Owl has made allies with some sahuagin? lets make them non-sentient
+	- has some artifact to charm them/ stole something of theirs to force them to work for her
+- Owl summons some monsters to take out the cisterns
+	- elementals?
+	- undead? would fit with her teachings to leanna. undead sahuaguin? could be very cool..
+	- clues abt felichian nature - should be divine???
+-
 # Resources

 Dealing with Zone of Truth: https://www.reddit.com/r/dndnext/comments/q29dqi/how_to_beat_zone_of_truth_the_ultimate_guide_to/